ALTIBASE/Documents/Manuals/Altibase_7.1/eng/ODBC User's Manual.md

 **Execution Result**

-If you run the exe file generated after compiling in Visual C++, you will get the following result.
+If the user executes the exe file generated after compiling in Visual C++, the following result will be disaplyed.